 The Adopted Budget includes total general fund appropriations of approximately \$3.2 billion.
-For Fiscal Year 2017-18, approximately 63% of the County's General Fund budget revenues in the Adopted Budget consists of payments from the State and Federal government.
-Discretionary revenue is budgeted at approximately \$752.5 million for Fiscal Year 2017-18, a decrease of approximately 1% from the Fiscal Year 2016-17 adopted budget estimates.
+For Fiscal Year 2017-18, approximately 63.0% of the County's General Fund budget revenues in the Adopted Budget consists of payments from the State and Federal government.
+Discretionary revenue is budgeted at approximately \$752.5 million for Fiscal Year 2017-18, a decrease of approximately 1.0% from the Fiscal Year 2016-17 adopted budget estimates.
 The decrease was primarily attributable to an expected reduction in revenues from fines, forfeitures and penalties as compared to the Fiscal Year 2016-17 adopted budget.
-The Adopted Budget includes discretionary spending of approximately \$756 million, a decrease of approximately

-8% from the Fiscal Year 2016-17 adopted budget.
+The Adopted Budget includes discretionary spending of approximately \$756 million, a decrease of approximately 8.0% from the Fiscal Year 2016-17 adopted budget.
 The \$3.5 million gap between discretionary revenue and discretionary spending is covered by the use of reserves.
-Property tax revenue is budgeted at approximately \$351 million (including \$101 million in redevelopment tax increment pass-through funds) for Fiscal Year 2017-18, and represents approximately 47% of the County's discretionary revenue.
-Property tax revenues reflected in the Adopted Budget assume an increase in assessed valuation in Fiscal Year 2017-18 of 5% from Fiscal Year 2016-17.
+Property tax revenue is budgeted at approximately \$351 million (including \$101 million in redevelopment tax increment pass-through funds) for Fiscal Year 2017-18, and represents approximately 47.0% of the County's discretionary revenue.
+Property tax revenues reflected in the Adopted Budget assume an increase in assessed valuation in Fiscal Year 2017-18 of 5.0% from Fiscal Year 2016-17.

 First Quarter Budget Report.
 On November 14, 2017, the County released its Fiscal Year 2017-18 First Quarter Budget Report (the "First Quarter Budget Report"), which identifies projected cost overruns in certain public safety departments, as well as in the Riverside University Health System ("RUHS").
-Specifically, the Sheriff projects a potential \$9.3 million annualized cost overrun as compared to the Adopted Budget, while the Public Defender and District Attorney project \$2.2 million and \$5 million annualized cost overruns, respectively.
-In addition, RUHS projects a potential annualized expenditure overage of \$15 million for the Medical Center, \$1.1 million for Correctional Health and \$300,000 for Detention Behavioral Health.
+Specifically, the Sheriff's Department projects a potential \$9.3 million annualized cost overrun as compared to the Adopted Budget, while the Public Defender and District Attorney project \$2.2 million and \$5 million annualized cost overruns, respectively.
+In addition, RUHS projects a potential annualized expenditure overage of \$15 million for the Medical Center (such shortfall is attributed to underfunding of detention and mental health services, decrease in Affordable Care Act reimbursement, increased cost of care and cost of living increases), \$1.1 million for Correctional Health and \$300,000 for Detention Behavioral Health.
 On the revenue side, the First Quarter Budget Report shows a modest reduction in projected annualized General Fund discretionary revenue of \$1.7 million, primarily related to a smaller distribution to the County of residual assets by the former redevelopment agencies.

 The Executive Office intends to work with these departments to identify and implement steps necessary to align their spending with their allocated net County cost.
-The Executive Office anticipates returning to the Board prior to the release of the County's Mid-Year Budget Report (currently scheduled for release in early February 2018) with recommendations on a corrective action plan to bring their overall performance in line with the Adopted Budget.
+The Executive Office anticipates returning to the County Board of Supervisors in January 2018, prior to the release of the County's Mid-Year Budget Report (currently scheduled for release in early February 2018), with recommendations on a corrective action plan to bring their overall performance in line with the Adopted Budget.